FREEDOM OF INFORMATION ACT POLICY

 B. The mission of the Library is: Connecting our community to discover, inspire, and grow!

-C. An organizational chart for the Library is attached.
+C. An organizational chart for the Library is available.

 D. The working budget for the Library is attached.
 Funding sources are property and personal property replacement taxes, state and federal grants, fines, fees, and donations.